 Why Do I Need Polarized Sunglasses?

 Polarized sunglasses do two things you need while fishing.
 The first is to protect your eyes since the glare of the water can cause serious eye damage.
-The other reason is that polarized sunglasses remove all the glare from the water’s surface so you can spot fish more easily.
+The other reason is that polarized sunglasses remove all the glare from the water’s surface so that you can spot fish more easily.

 Fishing without polarized sunglasses is a bit like fishing blind, and there is no need to add this handicap to your angling life.

-Which Sunglasses Are the Best For fishing?
+Which Sunglasses Are the Best For Fishing?

-The Smith Basecamp has the following advantages over the Costa Del Mar Sunglasses.
+The Smith Basecamp has the following advantages over the Costa Del Mar Sunglasses:

 - Smith lenses are tapered for more accurate images